CU-Boulder-Course/CSCI-5828-FALL-2016/homework01.md

 <hr>

 <h3>Q1 - Essential Difficulties </h3>
 Essential difficulties are those inherent of the intricate nature of software engineering.
 Brooks says, which I quote \[[1](#ref1)\]:
 >There is no single development, in either technology or in management technique, that by itself promises even one order-of-magnitude improvement in productivity, in reliability, in simplicity.
 >
 >No inventions that will do for software productivity, reliability, and simplicity what electronics, transistors, and large-scale integration did for computer hardware.

 Software project is intricate in nature.
 The essence of software entity is a constuct of interlocking and abstract concepts: data sets, relationships among data types, algorithms and functions' invocation.
 To precisely represent real system with software in detail is conceptually difffult.

 <h3>Q2 - Accidental Difficulties </h3>
-According to Brooks, Accidental difficulties are those
+According to Brooks \[[1](#ref1)\], Accidental difficulties are those
 >"attend its production but not inherent".

 There is a characteristic of accidential difficulties that they can be attacked by mutiple promising techniques: High-level languages, Time sharing and Unified programming environments.
 <h3>Q3 - Four Essential Difficulties </h3>

 - **Complexity** :
+The complexity of software is essential property, not a accidential one.
+Like digital computers themselves are complex in size, softwares are comprises of number of different elements, the communications among elements are nolinear so that make the software project unpreditable.
+Most of the classic problem of
 - **Conformity** :
 - **Changeability** :
 - **Invisibility** :